-How are organizations recruiting in this landscape?
+How are companies recruiting in this landscape?

-For organizations that are moving forward with 2020 hiring, it's still a baffling situation.
-Offices are closed, as are college campuses, so the old days of career fairs and super-sized organization meet-and-greets are over.
+For companies preparing for 2021 hiring, it's still a time of flux, as the world returns to a "new normal."
+Many offices are still closed, as are some college campuses, so the old days of career fairs and super-sized company meet-and-greets are still on hold.